UBC IT Plan

 While the digital landscape and expectations of students, faculty, and staff continue to evolve, the three-year plan will serve as our compass, providing internal focus and direction while enabling us to continue to shape and adapt to the needs of our stakeholders.
 We look forward to continuing the conversation and our evolution as technology leaders, service providers, innovation enablers, and strategic and operational partners to the UBC community.

-At the heart of our plan is an unwavering commitment to UBC students, faculty, and staff
+At the heart of our plan is an unwavering commitment to UBC students, faculty and staff

 Ensuring UBC students, faculty, and staff have access to the technology they require to succeed in their respective roles is UBC IT’s most visible contribution to the university.
 Consistent with the UBC Strategic Plan, our goals are to: